Introduction

 Selecting this option will instruct Robot to automatically insert (without prompting) when it returns a single result.

-• Include Organisation with address fields
+• Include Organisation

 If using the special “Address” fields, you can choose to exclude the organisation by unchecking this option.